OmerAttias/-Elderly-Falling-Detection-/README.md

  <img src="https://user-images.githubusercontent.com/101269937/190344729-08dba308-5548-44ae-97b6-00a6e3b181cb.jpg" width="350" height="200">

-- Only after I ensured the success of detection in the image dimension I moved to work on video dimension which maintained the promises results.
+- Only after I ensured the success of detection in the image dimension I moved to work on video's dimension which maintained the promises results.

 ### Final Result: